-- A Billy Joel song with the same name as the above is about how he goes from the Black and White Morality of youth to this, while simultaneously warning of Black and White Insanity.
+- A Billy Joel song with the same name as the above is about how he goes from the Black-and-White Morality of youth to this, while simultaneously warning of Black-and-White Insanity.
+Or does he?

-- French singer Jean-Jacques Goldman titled one of his songs "Entre gris clair et gris foncé" ("Between Light Gray and Dark Gray").
+- French singer Jean Jacques Goldman titled one of his songs "Entre gris clair et gris foncé" ("Between Light Gray and Dark Gray").
 Specifically, its lyrics are about the increase of ambiguous morality in fiction.

 Devils aren't so black anymore

-- Angels & Airwaves have Epic Holiday, from the Love album.
+- Angels & Airwaves have "Epic Holiday", from the Love album.

 Life's just a game

 - The Dave Mason song "We Just Disagree"

 So let's leave it alone, 'cause we can't see eye to eye